ianare/exif-py/README.rst

 - 3.7
 - 3.8

 **!!
-This will be the last version of EXIF.py to support Python2 !!**
+Version 2.x of EXIF.py will be the last to support Python2 !!**

 https://pythonclock.org/